rasatpc/FVWM3-myEXT/setup/INSTALL.md

-1 February 2024
+7 March 2024
 # HOW TO INSTALL myEXT and FVWM3 (or Fvwm2)

-myEXT:
+myExt:
-One-time install and then upgrade with the Extension Installer.
+One-time install and then upgrade with Extension Installer.

 Download:
 * https://github.com/rasatpc/FVWM3-myEXT/archive/refs/heads/main.zip